YamHorin/YamHorin/README.md

 I'm 23 years old, learning software engineering at Afka College of Engineering (year 2).

 I code in java , python, c 😄
-- 🔭 I’m currently working on a Phyton/java projects for myself
+- 🔭 I’m currently working on a Phyton/java/C projects for myself
-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, Phyton, and SQL
+- 🌱 I’m currently learning code in college and myself
-- 👯 I’m looking to collaborate on a development backend internships or something like that (LOL)
+- 👯 I’m looking to collaborate on a development backend or AI development or something at all (LOL)
-- 📫 How to reach me: EMAIL: horinyam@gmail.com ,linkedin: https://www.linkedin.com/in/yam-horin-060088210/
+- 📫 How to reach me: EMAIL: horinyam@gmail.com ,linkedin: https://www.linkedin.com/in/yam-horin/
-- ⚡ Fun fact: I've seen the last season of Avatar the Last Airbender over fifty times
+- ⚡ Fun fact: I've seen Avatar the Last Airbender over fifty times
 ###
 <!--
 **YamHorin/YamHorin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.